Go back

 • Algorithmic Trading: This involves using computer algorithms to automatically execute trades based on pre-defined criteria.
 Algorithmic trading is particularly effective for high-frequency trading and ensures precision and speed in execution.

 • Market Making: In this strategy, traders buy and sell assets simultaneously, making a profit from the spread between the bid and ask prices.
 Market making works well in liquid markets and provides consistent returns, though it requires a robust risk management framework.
+For more on this topic, read our article on developing effective risk management strategies for prop firms.

 • Swing Trading: Swing traders take advantage of short- to medium-term price movements by holding positions for several days or weeks.
 This strategy is less intense than high-frequency trading but can generate substantial profits during trending markets.